BasedLinux/bsd/doc/manual/source/command-ref/bsd-channel.md

   > Use `--update` explicitly.

   A channel URL must point to a directory containing a file `bsdexprs.tar.gz`.
-  At the top level, that tarball must contain a single directory with a `default.bsd` file that serves as the channel’s entry point.
+  At the top level, that tarball must contain a single directory with a `default.nix` file that serves as the channel’s entry point.

 - `--remove` *name*